Fundamental Nursing

 Main Research Themes

-1. Research on DX (Digital Transformation) in Nursing Education
+1. Research on DX (Digital Transformation) in nursing education

-We are engaged in motion analysis of everyday living techniques using motion capture and eye tracking, and development of video teaching materials.
+We are engaged in motion analysis of everyday living techniques using motion capture and eye tracking, and the development of video teaching materials.

 2. Research on career development